onestardao/WFGY/ProblemMap/GlobalFixMap/Eval/eval_latency_vs_accuracy.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (latency vs accuracy)**
+> The trade off curves and numbers here depend on your stack, load and datasets.
+> Treat them as shapes to look for, not fixed targets that prove one model or setting is always better.

+---

 This page defines how to measure, report, and optimize the trade-off between model latency and retrieval/answer accuracy.
 It is not enough to chase precision; stable systems must also meet latency SLOs while holding ΔS and λ within guardrails.